 However, a proper use in correlation with quality processing-algorithms permit to the GPS systems to provide a precision of speed and acceleration measurements at least as good as other measuring systems used in experimental research.
-But comparing with other systems, the GPS devices have the advantage of very precise time measurement, perfect synchronization with other devices and motion trajectory recording.
+But comparing with other systems, the GPS devices have the advantage of very precise time measurement, perfect synchronization with other devices and recording of the 3-D motion trajectory.